CHAPTER 6: KNOWLEDGE

 Let's call this "the skeptic's thesis."
 However, if I put forward the skeptic's thesis, then I am implying that I know it with certainty.
 It is like saying this:

 The skeptic's thesis itself seems to be an exception to the very point that it is making.
 Thus, the skeptic's thesis is logically inconsistent with itself and we should reject it.
 But skeptics have a response to this criticism, which they sometimes explain using the metaphor of a digestive laxative.
 We take laxatives to rid our digestive system of unwanted stuff.
 But as the laxative takes effect, the laxative itself is expelled from the digestive system along with everything else.
 The skeptic's thesis, then, is like a laxative: we take it to rid our minds of all unjustified beliefs, and in the process we expel the skeptic's thesis itself.
-It is a higher level of skepticism in which we set aside everything, including the skeptic’s thesis.
+It is a higher level of skepticism in which we set aside everything, including even the skeptic’s thesis.

 A fourth criticism of radical skepticism is that it rests on an unrealistically high standard of evidence.
 There are two basic levels of evidence: complete and partial.
 The skeptic assumes that genuine knowledge requires complete evidence, but complete evidence is not achievable.
-Try as we might, says the skeptic, we can never prove any assertion with absolute certainty and some skeptical argument cast doubt on that assertion.
+Try as we might, says the skeptic, we can never prove any assertion with absolute certainty and some skeptical argument will cast doubt on that assertion.
 The solution is to this skeptical challenge is to reduce the qualifications for knowledge and be content with partial evidence.
 To illustrate, suppose I want to gather enough evidence to support the claim that "I know that there is a ball in front of me."
 I first get evidence through my senses: I perceive the ball with my eyes.
 I could then get supporting evidence by having others stand in front of the ball and report whether they see it too.
 I could get even stronger evidence by using scientific equipment that would measure the ball's density and detect the light spectrum reflected off the ball.
 This may seem extreme, but even then the evidence is still not complete.
 I could bring in a team of physicists to study the ball and write up an exhaustive report.
 I could hire a second team to do more tests.
 But even this is not complete since there are always more tests that I could run.
 Complete evidence is not possible, and the radical skeptic knows this.
 What, though, if we lower the requirements for what counts as knowledge?
 We could allow partial evidence, but not require the evidence to be complete.
 In the case of the ball, it might be enough to simply rely on the evidence that I gain about it through my senses, as incomplete as it is.
 This would put radical skepticism to rest.
 The problem with this solution, though, is that it doesn't refute radical skepticism, but surrenders to it.
 It concedes the impossibility of ever having genuine knowledge with absolute certainty.
 What we are left with is a version of knowledge that's so diluted that it doesn't count for much more than a personal conviction.
 After viewing the ball with my eyes, I may as well say "I have a partially supported belief that a ball is in front of me."
 Inserting the word "knowledge" here would add nothing.

-While radical skepticism seems excessive, it nevertheless poses a challenge to genuine knowledge that can not be easily combated.
-It may well be impossible to ever refute radical skepticism and so it might forever remain the archenemy of knowledge.
+While radical skepticism seems excessive, it nevertheless poses a challenge to genuine knowledge that cannot be easily combated.
+It may well be impossible to ever refute radical skepticism, and so it might forever remain the archenemy of knowledge.
 While attempts to destroy this villain may ultimately fail, struggling with the issue helps illuminate the nature of knowledge itself.
 It's much like research into seemingly incurable diseases: even if scientists cannot discover a cure for cancer, the investigation still gives them a greater insight into human physiology.
 As we move on to explore the concept of knowledge in more detail, skepticism will always be lurking in the background, often forcing us to reject some theories and revise others.

 B. SOURCES OF KNOWLEDGE